St4NNi/jam-rs/README.md

 Just another minhash (jam) implementation.
 A high-performance minhashing tool for genomic sequence similarity analysis, specifically optimized for plasmids and other small genomic elements.

-Implements FracMinHash algorithm for rapid similarity comparisons with enhanced metadata tracking including GC content and sequence length categories tuned for typical plasmid ranges.
+Implements the FracMinHash algorithm for rapid similarity comparisons with enhanced metadata tracking including GC content and sequence length categories tuned for typical plasmid ranges.

 ### Installation